meteor-space/accounts/README.md

 ## Environment variables for service configurations

-Support for user authentication with external services is configured with this environment variables:
+Support for user authentication with external services is configured with these environment variables:

 ### Login style for all services
 `SPACE_ACCOUNTS_SERVICE_CONFIGURATION_LOGIN_STYLE='popup'`